 Further research recorded similar increases in chlorophyll leaf content of bare-rooted European beech transplants through the addition of bamboo biochar or mixed woodchip biochar compared to controls.

 Marked improvements in transplant survival, of 24-50 per cent, were also in soils amended with biochar.

 Current research is also demonstrating how Carbon Gold’s biochar-based Tree Soil Improver can boost saplings’ ability to withstand drought, with 90 per cent of cherry saplings retaining their leaves after three weeks of drought, compared to none of the control saplings.

 Similar results have been achieved with the more xerophytic (drought-adapted) species western hemlock (Tsuga heterophylla), and among drought-stressed alders.

-Bartlett research technician Emma Schaffert said: “With extremes in climate becoming more frequent and unpredictable, this product could potentially reduce the effects of these events, particularly drought.
+Bartlett research technician Emma Schaffert said: “With extremes in climate becoming more frequent and unpredictable, this charcoal-like product could potentially reduce the effects of these events, particularly drought.

 “Biochar also has the potential to reduce stress after new plantings, and we are planning more research this year to further investigate these benefits.”